 They keep for 3 months or more.

-Use any combination of sweet greens: chard, outer leaves of lettuce, spinach, flat-leaf parsley, beet greens etc. Blanch the leaves in boiling water until tender, then drain and pulse in the blender, adding some of the cooking liquid to get a smooth pulp with the consistency of heavy cream.
+Use any combination of sweet greens: chard, outer leaves of lettuce, spinach, flat-leaf parsley, beet greens etc. together with a bunch of dill.
+Blanch the leaves and dil in boiling water until tender, then drain and pulse in the blender, adding some of the cooking liquid to get a smooth pulp with the consistency of heavy cream.

 If you use nettles, prepare as I describe in my nettle soup.